wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 This article explains how to setup custom Waves node to be used for experimental activities.

-For basic tasks such as getting familiar with blockchain, sending transactions and developing smart-contracts its enough to [deploy one custom node in Docker](#deploy-custom-node-in-docker).
+For most tasks such as getting familiar with blockchain, sending transactions and developing smart contracts its enough to [deploy one custom node in Docker](#deploy-custom-node-in-docker).

-To setup private blockchain with multiple nodes proceed with [Setup Custom Jar Node](setup-custom-jar-node) section.
+To setup private blockchain with multiple nodes proceed with [Setup Custom Jar Node](#setup-custom-jar-node) section.

 ## Deploy Custom Node in Docker

 The easiest way to setup custom Waves blockchain with one private node is to [install docker](https://docs.docker.com/engine/install/) and [run Waves private node docker container](https://hub.docker.com/r/wavesplatform/waves-private-node).

 ## Setup Custom Jar Node

+You can setup your own Java-based node with customized configuration file.

 ### Step 1